dashpay/docs/masternodes/maintenance.rst

 Dash 0.13 Upgrade Procedure
 ===========================

-Dash 0.13.0 introduced `Deterministic Masternode Lists
+Dash 0.13.0 introduced `DIP3 Deterministic Masternode Lists
 <https://github.com/dashpay/dips/blob/master/dip-0003.md>`_, a new
 method of finding consensus on the list of valid masternodes.
 Due to the deep underlying changes and new signature formats involved, all